 So, if you have a pacemaker, your treatment team will monitor you very carefully during your treatment.
 Some types of pacemaker can be controlled remotely by a specialist from your heart (cardiology) team during the treatment.

 When you finish your radiotherapy, your heart specialist will continue to keep a close eye on you.

 Before you begin treatment your cancer doctor will talk to your heart specialist.

 They will get a detailed history of why you have a pacemaker and the type of pacemaker you have.
-This will help them to understand exactly how much you need your pacemaker.

 Many different specialists are involved in radiotherapy treatment.
 The two people most involved in planning your radiotherapy are the radiotherapy doctor (clinical oncologist) and the physicist.